 The letter is usually sent to your postal address or your legal representatives.
 Alternatively, it can be sent via email.
 A curtailment decision can be served ‘on file’ if the Home Office is not able to make contact with you at your last known address.
 Therefore, it is paramount that you keep the Home Office up to date with any changes of address.

 In December 2020 the term “curtailment” was changed to “cancellation” under Part 9 of the Immigration Rules (grounds for refusal), but the same principles still apply.
-In contrast, if someone’s visa is cancelled immediately, the migrant will have no leave remaining from the point of cancellation.
+In contrast, if the question in your mind is “if my visa is cancelled can i apply“, you will have no leave remaining from the point of cancellation.
 Whereas, if the visa is curtailed, their permission will end at a future date (normally 60 days from the date of the curtailment letter).

 The curtailment date will be decided by the caseworker and will be specified in your curtailment letter.